VISITORS'

 THE HOFNER "FOUR SQUARE"

-lower Serial Number, I can only assume that the Four Square pre-dates
+the earlier body label style and lower Serial Number, I think that it is safe to assume that the Four Square pre-dated

 the Square

-Is this the earliest Hofner guitar on the website?
+c1952 HOFNER FOUR SQUARE Is this the earliest Selmer-distributed Hofner guitar on the website?
 Owned by Robert Cox

 in the UK, who found it in a car-boot sale, and now plays it daily.